wazuh/wazuh-documentation/source/user-manual/capabilities/log-data-collection/how-it-works.rst

 Alert
 -----

-Once a rule is matched, the manager will create an alert as below
+Once a rule is matched, the manager will create an alert as below:

 .. code-block:: none
   :class: output